 It is clear from the articles below and ones to be added that the balance between vitamin A and D is crucial and that contradictory results in some studies that use only one of them are the result of not fully understanding this.

-Vaccine makers are determined to put vitamin A in the flu vaccine and then claim the credit if it works.
+Vaccine makers are trying to put vitamin A in the flu vaccine.
 This is just wrong in so many ways, especially since one research group credits the vitamin’s good effect on the immune system to its ability to change the microbiome.
 I.e., it should be consumed, not injected.
 This is all part of the controversy about adjuvants, like squalene.
 This is Whole Other Story and there are better sources than here.

 One vaccine in veterinary medicine did not work unless the calf had vitamin A, so by all means, eat it.

 If you do not believe all this, then you must read the long list of articles below.

 Note on ZINC and Hydroxychoroquine

 Not only does vitamin A need zinc to work, so does the much-maligned and much-praised HCQ.
 HCQ is said to force zinc into cells, and zinc has a long history of aiding immunity.
 A natural substance, quercetin, found in the white pith of citrus fruits and in onions, is also an “ionaphore” that accomplishes does this.
 Zinc has long been accepted as important to immunity.
 A Dr. John Campbell covers the extensive literature on this, and listening to his talk is guaranteed to inspire anger at how much evidence mainstream doctors are ignoring